Is Crystal Identifier Real

 Unlike Rock Identifier, an is crystal identifier real tool can help check crystals within a broader visual search app, but not replace hardness, streak, density, or chemical testing.

-When to use is crystal identifier real (and when not to)
+When to use a crystal identifier—and when not to

 Use it when